Glossary

 • Your child has the responsibility to listen to others.

-• Your child has the responsibility to not compromise who they are just to please others.
+• Your child has the responsibility not to compromise who they are just to please others.

 • Your child has the responsibility to let others be who they are.